manchinasandhya9542698/EPAM/README.md

 # EPAM
-This is the first Assignment of Epam webinar2020
+This is the first Assignment of Epam webinar